Sofranac-Boro/gpu-domain-propagator/README.md

 The following algorithm implementations are provided:
 * **cpu_seq** is the sequential (single-threaded) implementation of domain propagation
 * **cpu_omp** is the parallelized version of the algorithm above.
 Parallelization is done in shared CPU memory with OpenMP.
 * **gpu_atomic** is a GPU implementation of domain propagation.
 It uses atomic updates in GPU global memory to resolve dependencies.
-After sending the initial input memory to the GPU, this algorithm runs fully on the GPU and requires no interaction with the CPU.
+After sending the initial input memory to the GPU, this algorithm is capable of running fully on the GPU, requiring no interaction with the CPU.
+A better-performing version of the algorithm with minimal CPU synchronization is also available, for the case where minimal CPU involvemnt is acceptable.

-* **gpu_reduciton** is a version of the GPU implementation which avoids using atomics by saving the data in global memory followed by a reduction.
+This repository contains all the methods used to generate results of [this paper](https://arxiv.org/abs/2009.07785).
+This code also contains methods for measuring progress of iterative domain propagation algorithms, see [this paper](https://arxiv.org/abs/2106.07573).

 ## Building